Tutoriel & patron | Sac banane en cuir - 2 tailles

 LARGE MODEL VIEW

-leather banana pouch tutorial
+leather fanny pack tutorial

-leather banana pouch tutorial
+leather fanny pack tutorial

-Then sew the right side of the P4 lining to the wrong side of the zipper.
+Then, sew the right side of the P4 lining to the wrong side of the zipper.

 SMALL MODEL VIEW